aazuspan/blog/content/blog/random_visualizer/index.md

 1. ~A color transformation~
 1. **A hash function**

-An algorithm that converts arbitrary inputs to deterministic, non-repeating outputs sounds a *lot* like a hash function.
-I started encoding test values into bytes and feeding them into popular hash functions like MD5, SHA1, and SHA256, but failed to match any Earth Engine outputs.
+Converting arbitrary inputs to deterministic, non-repeating, uncorrelated outputs sounds a *lot* like hashing.
+I started feeding binary inputs into popular hash functions like MD5, SHA1, and SHA256, but failed to match any Earth Engine outputs.

-There's no such thing as "almost right" with a hash function, since similar inputs hash to dissimilar outputs by design, so after exhausting every option in Python's built-in `hashlib` package, I wasn't any closer to knowing whether my mismatched outputs were the result of a subtle difference like mismatched binary endianness, or using the wrong hash function altogether.
+There's no such thing as "almost right" with a hash function, since similar inputs hash to dissimilar outputs by design.
+After exhausting every option in Python's built-in `hashlib`, I wasn't any closer to knowing whether my hash misses were the result of a subtle distinction like mismatched binary endianness or a sign that I was on the wrong track completely.

-Heck, maybe it's not even a hash function.
-That's when I found...
+Until...

 ### The Breakthrough

-On a whim, I Googled the RGB output (252, 42, 133) for an input value of 0 and found...
+On a whim, I Googled the expected RGB output (252, 42, 133) for an input value of 0 and found...

 {{<figure src="murmurhash3.png">}}

-...[`murmurhash3`](https://github.com/yihleego/murmurhash3), a Go library implementing a hash function that I haven't tried yet called [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash).
-The project readme gives the following code example:
+...a [Go library](https://github.com/yihleego/murmurhash3) implementing an [unfamiliar hash function](https://en.wikipedia.org/wiki/MurmurHash), which included the following code example:

 ```go
 murmur := murmur3.New32()